×

 Procedure

-Use the following as an example Dockerfile to install content with Satellite:
+• Use the following example to create a Dockerfile for installing content with Satellite:

 FROM registry.redhat.io/ubi9/ubi:latest